Key takeaways

 This is where most businesses focus their compliance efforts, and rightfully so.
 Your e-signature tool must protect personal information from unauthorized access, disclosure, loss, or theft.

-Confirm the provider has documented security practices, regular security audits, and incident response procedures.
-If they experience a breach, you need to know immediately so you can meet PIPEDA's breach notification requirements.
+Finally, confirm that your provider has documented security practices, including regular audits and a clear incident response procedure.
+If they experience a breach, you need to know immediately so you can comply with PIPEDA's breach notification requirements.

 Principle 8: Openness

-PIPEDA requires openness about how you handle personal information.
-Update your privacy policy to mention that you use electronic signatures and disclose how the signing process works.
+PIPEDA requires you to be transparent about how you handle personal information.
+This means updating your privacy policy to cover how your e-signature process works.

-Specifically, explain that you use a third-party e-signature provider (name them), what personal information is collected during signing, where that information may be stored (Canada, US, EU, etc.), how long you retain signed documents, and how signers can access or request corrections.
+It should also state where that information is stored (Canada, US, EU, etc.), how long you retain signed documents, and how signers can access or request corrections to their information.

 Most businesses add a brief section titled "Electronic Signatures and Document Execution" to their privacy policies.
 This doesn't need to be lengthy—two or three paragraphs covering these points is sufficient just like what Lendingloop’s privacy did: